 Taking advantage of periodic processes is vital to effective system management with UNIX.
 In this exercise, you will use

 to schedule a system shutdown.
 Before you can use

-, you must first assume root privileges.
-Then, you view the contents of a file that will be the
+2) Then you will view the contents of a file that will be the

 .
 Start the simulation below and work through the situation presented.